crayfishx/puppet-db2/README.md

 ```
 # Types and Providers

+Numerous native types and providers exist to manage aspects of DB2 instances, these are documented below

+## Limitations

+Currently all providers support a `create` and `destroy` method so they may be created with `ensure => present` and will be removed with `ensure => absent`.
+The configurable attributes for each type (eg: auth, target, server..etc) are currently parameters in Puppet, not properties, therefore they only have an effect on resource creation.
+Changing the attributes after the resource has been created will not actually change the configured state.
+In order to change the configured state you need to remove them and re-create them.
+Some attributes are easier than others to be able to identify change, this is functionality that will be introduced at a later date.

 ## `db2_instance`

 Configures a DB2 instance.
 The instance user must already exist (the `db2::instance` defined type does this for you).